gitronald/google-exposure-engagement/README.md

 We used pivoted text scaling to identify features in our participants' search
 queries using the R scripts in `pivot_scores/`.
 We do not provide the text
 data needed to regenerate these scores.
+Additional details on pivoted text
+scaling and how we applied it to search queries are available in the paper.
-Below we list each script with a brief description.
+Below we list each R script with a brief description.

 `pivot_scores/make_parrot_scores.R`
 - Creates pivoted text scaling scores from participants' search queries